 An OSCP may be incorporated into the implementation strategy of an EP or submitted as a stand-alone document if appropriate to the nature and scale of the activity.

 Submit an Oil Spill Contingency Plan online.

-Search for petroleum and geothermal environmental proposals submitted to DMP for assessment, and review relevant activity information.
+Search for petroleum and geothermal environmental proposals submitted for assessment, and review relevant activity information.

 Need more information, view the Guidelines and guidance page.